Jopyth/MMM-Remote-Control/.github/PULL_REQUEST_TEMPLATE/Feature_addition.md

----
-name: Feature Addition
-about: Could be a nice addition?
-Feel free to develop!
-title: ''
-labels: feature, to check
-assignees: ''

----

 <!--
 So you have a nice feature you want in the module?
 Nice!
 Feel free to let us know.
 Please, make sure that your feature it's not inside the develop branch already.